domvm/domvm/README.md

 - `onevent`
 - `onemit`

-This can simplify sub-view internals when externally-defined opts are passed in, avoiding some boilerplate inside views, eg. `vm.config({hooks: opts.hooks})`.
+This can simplify sub-view internals when externally-defined opts are passed in, avoiding some boilerplate inside views, eg. `vm.cfg({hooks: opts.hooks})`.

 #### ES6/ES2015 Classes